top of page

 8:00 p.m.

 The Great Vigil of Easter is considered to be one of the most Sacred services of the Church.
 As the first celebration of Easter, the Vigil symbolizes our movement from the darkness of Good Friday to the light of Easter Day.
-The Service is very elaborate, beginning with a large fire and the rekindling of the flame symbolic of the light of Christ.
-It continues with multiple readings by candlelight, incense, Baptism, chanting, asperges, and Holy Communion.
+The Service is very elaborate, beginning with a fire and the rekindling of the flame symbolic of the light of Christ.
+It continues with multiple readings by candlelight, incense, Renewal of Baptismal Vows, chanting, asperges, and Holy Communion.
 A Chocolate and Champagne reception follows the service.

 The Easter Vigil